Krosshø

 Krosshø is a mountain in Skjåk Municipality in Innlandet county, Norway.
 The 1854 m tall mountain is located in the Tafjordfjella mountains, about 5 km north of the village of Grotli.
-The mountain is surrounded by several other notable mountains including Hellstugueggi to the northwest, Tordsnose to the north, and Vulueggi to the east.
+The mountain is surrounded by several other notable mountains including Helleggi to the northwest, Tordsnose to the north, and Vulueggi to the east.
 The lake Breiddalsvatnet lies just south of the mountain.